Jeremain Lens

 Lens began his career at AZ, and after a loan at NEC, played a part in their 2008–09 Eredivisie triumph.
 In 2010, he moved to PSV, where he won the 2011–12 KNVB Cup, and in 2013 was signed by Dynamo Kyiv.
 He won the Ukrainian Cup in his first season, the double in his second, and signed for Sunderland in July 2015.

-Lens is a full international for the Netherlands, and has earned 34 caps.
+Lens was a full international for the Netherlands, and has earned 34 caps.
 In August 2010, he received his first international cap against Ukraine and scored a debut goal.
 He was part of the Dutch squad which came third at the 2014 FIFA World Cup.

 Club career

 AZ

 Lens made his debut into professional football in the 2005–06 season.
 He played two matches for AZ that season.
 Before that, he played in the youth team of AZ, Omniworld, Ajax and his regional team, Spartaan.

 In June 2007, AZ reached a deal concerning a loan involving Lens; it meant he would play the 2007–08 season for NEC, and that he would return to AZ the season afterwards.
 Lens agreed with the deal, and the player officially joined NEC on loan in the summer of 2007.